grpc/proposal/A47-xds-federation.md

 ### Temporary environment variable protection

-While this feature is in development (until it has passed interop testing and is deemed production-ready), parsing of the new bootstrap config fields will be disabled unless the `GRPC_EXPERIMENTAL_XDS_FEDERATION` environment variable is set to true.
+While this feature is in development (until it has passed interop testing and is deemed production-ready), the new functionality will be disabled unless the `GRPC_EXPERIMENTAL_XDS_FEDERATION` environment variable is set to true.

+This env var protection will be checked in the following places:
+- When parsing the new bootstrap config fields.
+If disabled, the new fields will be ignored and will behave as if the fields are not set.
+- When parsing resource names.
+If disabled, new-style resource names will be treated as old-style names (i.e., treated as a monolithic string).
+This happens in the following cases:
+  - When processing resource names in responses sent from the xDS server.
+  - When starting or stopping a resource watch of a resource name via the XdsClient API.

 ## Rationale